2023shriyatawde-art/SKILLLAB_PROR-2026-MASS/README.md

 ## 13.2 Biggest Unknown Right Now

-What is the single biggest uncertainty in your project at this stage?
+What is the single biggest uncertainty in your project at this stage

 **Response:**
+The biggest uncertainty is the reliability of gesture recognition under different lighting conditions and backgrounds.
+Variations in environment and hand positioning can affect detection accuracy and may lead to inconsistent system behavior.

 ---